-APH Networks is run by a dedicated team of people passionate for technology responsible for various areas.
-We have a long history dedicated to excellence in professional journalism.
-Whether it is writing the reviews or reports, updating the news section, or administrating the technical side of the site, the APH Networks team works hard to ensure that everything goes smoothly.
+APH Networks is run by a dedicated team of people passionate for all things tech.
+We deliver impartial and fun to read product reviews with a long history dedicated to excellence in professional journalism since 2005.
+Whether it is writing the reviews or reports, updating the news section, producing videos, or administrating the technical side of the site, the APH Networks team works hard to ensure that everything goes smoothly.
 This is current weekly schedule of APH Networks:

-Monday-Friday (Excluding American public holidays) - Technology news is published every morning before 10:00AM UTC -7.
+Monday-Friday (Excluding American public holidays) - Technology news is published every morning before 10:00AM Mountain Time.

 Thursday Evening - The standard due date for new article previews.